soraiathegirleffect/soraiathegirleffect/README.md

 ### Hi there 👋
 My name is Soraia!
 My journey started with a Bachelor’s Degree in Biochemistry and Master’s degree in Production Technologies and Agro-Industrial Transformation, both in FCT NOVA University.
 Since 2022, I decided to challenge myself to learn how to code to change my career.

+I first started learning C language in 42Lisboa and finished the common core, then I decided to change and start learning Java in CodeForAll.

 <!--